ANRGUSC/label-feature-entropy/README.md

 17,18,19,20,0

 And you want to compute the conditional entropy of the label given the first, second, and fourth features (f1, f2, f4).
 Update the selected_features list in the script to [0, 1, 3] and run the script.
 The output will be the conditional entropy H(Label|f1, f2, f4).

+## Caveat
+This code has been generated using ChatGPT (GPT-4 model).
+It hasn't been carefully vetted yet.